 - Academics (experienced economists with a strong research and publishing or practitioner background, and a record of involvement in research and public policy, including public or academic service)

 Beginning January 13, 2020, the Bureau is accepting applications for all four of the advisory committees.
-Only complete applications received on or before 11:59 p.m.
-(EST) on February 27, 2020, will be given consideration for review of membership.
+Only complete applications received by end of day on March 5, 2020, will be given consideration for review of membership.

 The Bureau does not accept applications from federally registered lobbyists or current elected officials for a position on the advisory committees.